NCAR/wrf_hydro_nwm_public/tests/README.md

 `export WRF_HYDRO_TESTS_USER_SPEC=~/wrf_hydro_tests_user_spec.yaml`

 The `wrf_hydro_nwm_public/tests/tests/template_user_spec.yaml` should
-be copied a new location and edited to meet your needs.
+be copied a new location and edited to meet your needs (do not put your edits under version control).

 ### Candidate spec file
 The `wrf_hydro_nwm_public/tests/template_candidate_spec.yaml` should
-be copied and modified for specific tests.
+be copied and modified for specific tests (do not put your edits under version control).
 This file allows for the maximum testing flexibility.

 ### Machine spec file
-This file is update for new machines (your cluster or your desktop) to run the tests.
+This file is to be updated for new machines (your cluster or your desktop) to run the tests.
 These changes should come back via version control so that each machine only needs specified just once.